voken1000g/docs/sale/early_bird.rst

 until the price reaches **$0.7 USD**.

-The latest price depends on the percentage of sales progress, and you can always find it on the `Early-Sale dApp`_'s home page.
+The latest price depends on the percentage of sales progress, and you can always find it on the `Early-Bird Sale dApp`_'s home page.
 The earlier the cheaper, the later the more expensive.